PunGy/pungy.me/src/pages/articles/variance.md

 }
 ```

-## Contravariace
+## Contravariance

-Contravariance is an Covariance.
-The most tricky one.
+Contravariance is an opposite of Covariance.
+The most tricky one I reckon.
 In contravariance, when `Narrow/Child` is expected, the `Wide/Parent` can be used instead.

 In which circumstances it can be happed?
 Well, imagine some `processor` or `handler` of something.